MHammadKhaan/EduQuest-nest-js/README.md

 ## Technologies Used

--NestJS: Framework for building scalable server-side applications.
+- NestJS: Framework for building scalable server-side applications.

--TypeORM: ORM for handling database operations.
+- TypeORM: ORM for handling database operations.

--PostgreSQL: Database for storing app data.
+- PostgreSQL: Database for storing app data.

--Passport(Auth): Secure authentication and authorization used strategies.
+- Passport(Auth): Secure authentication and authorization used strategies.

--Class Validator/Transformer: For data validation and transformation.
+- Class Validator/Transformer: For data validation and transformation.

 ## Project setup